MaxiEurope/reaction-faq/topgg/README.md

 ### How does the zoo command work?

-- do `owo zoo` or `owo zoo display` (if you sold your animals recently) in a channel
+- do `owo zoo` (`owo zoo display` if you sold your animals recently)
 - visit discord's [Where can I find my User/Server/Message ID?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) article and read
-- after enabling the developer mode on your device/platfrom.. whatever, copy the message ID of your zoo (if your zoo has more than one message, then copy each message ID) and do `!r zoo MESSAGE_ID`
+- after enabling the developer mode on your device/platform.. whatever, copy the message ID of your zoo (or multiple message IDs if your zoo has more than one message) and do `!r zoo MESSAGE_ID`

-- example for **1 message zoo**
+- example for **a single message zoo**

 <a href="https://github.com/MaxiEurope/reaction-faq">
     <img src="https://raw.githubusercontent.com/MaxiEurope/reaction-faq/main/assets/zoosingle.png" width="550">